yunyaopan/ai_notes/STRIPE_INTEGRATION_GUIDE.md

           });
         } catch (error) {
           console.error('Error creating customer in subscription created:', error);
-          // Don't throw - this might be a race condition with checkout.session.completed event }
+          // Don't throw - this might be a race condition with other webhook events }
       } else {
         // Fallback: try to find user by email